-4.2 TIP Amendments
+4.1 TIP Amendments

-Objective: Process amendments to the 2023-2026 TIP, as necessary.
+Objective: Process amendments to the 2026-2029 TIP, as necessary.

 Procedures and Tasks: Staff will accept and process amendments to the TIP, including changes to currently listed projects, deletions of projects, and new project additions.
-This task involves ensuring all State and federal regulations are followed such as conformity with air quality standards, financial constraints, and meeting environmental justice principles.
-Staff will also ensure amendments follow NATS amendment policy, public participation plan, and the complete streets policy.
+This task involves ensuring all State and federal regulations are followed, such as conformity with air quality standards and financial constraints.
+Staff will also ensure amendments follow NATS amendment policy, the public participation plan, and the complete streets policy.
 When necessary, staff will send out a call for projects and convene separate meetings to reprogram local agency projects to use newly available federal funds.
 Staff will revise the TIP amendment process as necessary to make the process transparent, simple to follow, and easy to use.
 As amendments are made, the most up to date TIP project list will be uploaded on the website.
 In addition, staff will look for ways to make the TIP table of projects simpler to read with MPO members and the public.
 Staff will also insure that TIP projects are uploaded into JobNet and accurately maintained.